vspaz/slow_cooker/README.md

 [![CircleCI](https://circleci.com/gh/BuoyantIO/slow_cooker.svg?style=shield)](https://circleci.com/gh/BuoyantIO/slow_cooker)

 # slow_cooker
+slow cooker is very minimalistic but yet a very powerful load test tool which is very easy to use and tailor to your needs even if you have to deal with thousands of different endpoints.
-A load tester for tenderizing your servers.
+This is a load tester for tenderizing your servers.
 Most load testers work by sending as much traffic as possible to a backend.
 We wanted a different approach, we wanted to be able to test a service with a predictable load and concurrency level for a long